When Is It Too Late to Fix Spraddle Leg in Chicks?

 What Is Spraddle Leg?

-Spraddle leg happens when a chick’s legs spread outward instead of staying underneath its body.
+Spraddle leg is when a chick’s legs slide out to the sides instead of staying tucked under like they should.
 Instead of walking or standing upright, the chick ends up flopping around or stuck in a heartbreaking split.

 • Slippery surfaces in the brooder (like newspaper, cardboard, or smooth plastic).
 We use this type of rubber shelf liner in our brooders and on the incubator floor to help prevent spraddle leg from the start.